Inside Petra – The Ultimate Guide to Petra in Jordan

 Visiting the Rose City of Petra

 Vehicles of any kind are not allowed inside Petra or even beyond the visitor center.
 From the visitor center, you have to proceed on foot.
-However, horse rides, donkey rides and camel rides are offered at the site but only in very limited numbers.
+However, horse, donkey, and camel rides are offered at the site but only in very limited numbers.

-Most of our own Jordan tour packages as well as our Egypt and Jordan tours include a short horse ride from the Visitor Centre to the Siq, a distance of around 700 meters.
+Most of our own Jordan tour packages and our Egypt and Jordan tours include a short horse ride from the Visitor Centre to the Siq, a distance of around 700 meters.
 The Siq is the gate/canyon entrance.
 Once you pass the Siq, you are then inside Petra.

 Inside Petra, One of the World’s Most Amazing Archeological Sites